The Aura (film): Plot

 After his wife leaves him, taxidermist Esteban Espinosa accepts an invitation to go hunting with his friend Sontag in a remote Patagonian forest.
 They stay at a cabin owned by Dietrich and run by his much younger wife Diana and her brother Julio.
 She lends Espinosa a rifle.
-While hunting, Sontag attempts to shoot a deer, but is startled and escapes when Espinosa steps on a branch.
+While hunting, Sontag attempts to shoot a deer, but it is startled and escapes when Espinosa steps on a branch.
 Sontag realises Espinosa did it on purpose and returns to the cabin.
 Alone in the woods, Espinosa has an epileptic seizure.
 He awakens and attempts to shoot the deer himself, but accidentally kills Dietrich instead.
 Espinosa takes Dietrich's cellphone and returns to the cabin.
 Dietrich's dog smells him and recognises its owner's scent.
 At night, two men—Sosa and Montero—appear looking for Dietrich but leave after not finding him.

 Through Dietrich's cellphone, Espinosa learns from a man named Vega of a heist to a factory.
 He heads to the factory and witnesses the failed heist.
 He follows Vega, who has been mortally wounded, and takes the key hanging around his neck after he dies.
 Espinosa opens Dietrich's hideout in the woods, where he finds plans of a heist that consists of stealing an armoured truck carrying the earnings of a nearby casino.